ttab/typescript-api-client/README.md

 - `close` - emitted when the content stream is closed.
 No more `data` events will be emitted.

+#### Error handling

+On errors which the client is unlikely to recover from by itself (i.e. HTTP 4XX), the stream will automatically emit a `close` event and stop.

+When encountering other errors (HTTP 5xx, connections errors, etc.) the stream uses an exponential backoff algorithm to determine an appropriate delay before retrying the request.
+The initial delay is 50ms and doubles after each consecutive error, up to 60s.
+The delay is reset to zero when a request completes successfully.

 #### Example

 The following code is equivalent to the loop in the previous section.
 It prints